TheChymera/Koenigspress/README.md

 ## Customize

 The theme can be customized just as the default octopress theme - by edditing the files under `/sass/custom` and under `/source/_includes/custom`.
-Additionally, Königspress also allows font and logo customization.
+Additionally, Königspress allows font and logo customization:

 ### Logos

 The logo displayed in the upper right corner of the screen can be changed by changing the `/source/logo.png` file.
-The "favourite icon" (displayed by many browsers in the tabs or bookmarks list) can be changed by changing the `/source/favicon.png`.
+The "favourite icon" (displayed by many browsers in the tabs or bookmarks list) can be changed by changing the `/source/favicon.png` file.
 Both these changes will only take effect after you run the next

     $ bundle exec generate